Nandes-f/auto-bot/README.md

-# XAMPP Automation Tool
+# Screen Automation Tool

-A Python-based automation tool that helps manage XAMPP sessions with customizable settings and system tray integration.
+A Python-based automation tool that helps manage screen sessions with customizable settings and system tray integration.

 ## Features